 Can be made available at customer service desks, in banks and other places where one-to-one conversation is needed.
 They can also be made available via intercom systems, e.g. in taxis, at drive-through kiosks, on train station platforms.

-Can be made available in locations where it wouldn’t be practical to install a fixed loop or counter loop.
-They should be used with care as they have a very limited range of reach (often just a metre) and can also impact on dignity if it isn’t ready to use without having to be asked for.
-Another problem is that parts of the portable loop can get separated and become lost.
+Can be made available in locations where it wouldn’t be practical to install a room loop or counter loop.
+Use with care as they tend to have very limited range (often just a metre) and can also impact on dignity.
+There is also a real risk that parts of the loop will get separated and become lost.

 You can buy hearing loops for personal use in your home.
 For example, to direct the TV or other audio sound sources straight into your hearing aids.